Monday, March 30, 2015

 Grayson might-a-been riding in Stoneman's Raid alongside his friend Gillem, except that he had resigned from the Thirteenth Tennessee Volunteer Cavalry for health reasons.

-The drama that tied them all together was a promiscuous relationship involving Tom, Laura, her distant cousins Perline Foster and Anne Foster Melton, and who knows whom else.
+The drama that tied them all together was a promiscuous relationship involving Tom, Laura, her cousins Perline Foster and Anne Foster Melton, and who knows whom else.
 Anne was married, In fact, Tom had been in the same Yankee prison with Anne's husband, James Melton.
 But that didn’t stop Tom from sleeping with her or the others as soon as he was released from prison and returned home to Happy Valley.

 In addition to the inherent jealousies, they soon were dealing with the fact that all four had syphilis, which they called "the pock."
 Then on May 25, 1866, Laura disappeared.